 With respect to the virus itself, we encourage you to look to medical experts and scientists for important updates and recommendations relating to COVID-19.
 We will be doing the same.

 But, as investment advisors, our job is to help our clients make sense of the market’s response to this outbreak.
 And when we examine market reactions to similar events (SARS, Zika and Ebola outbreaks, political elections, natural disasters, terrorist attacks, etc.), the data overwhelmingly suggests that investors are best off staying the course.
 Market corrections such as these often rebound quicker than they occur.
 That is one reason why our investment philosophy is grounded in a long-term strategy of disciplined, real-time portfolio rebalancing—so that our clients can capture the opportunities of a fluctuating market.
 This consistent approach deters us from giving in to the emotions of the moment, which often spur other investors to run for the hills.

-Our eBook, Lessons from Market History: How to Capitalize on Volatility, offers a useful history on market crises, and it highlights how Truepoint’s investment strategy has enabled us to capitalize on such opportunities.
 We’re here to counsel you during stressful times and to help keep you on the path we have charted together.
 As always, please feel free to give us a call if you’d like to talk.